Baggage tracker prohibited. Swiss bans AirTags from flight luggage.

 AirTags are often embarrassing for airlines

-And so there was a certain skepticism about the motives when Lufthansa tweeted announcedthat “activated AirTags” are prohibited in checked baggage on their flights.
+And so there was a certain skepticism regarding the motives when Lufthansa tweeted announcedthat “activated AirTags” are prohibited in checked baggage on their flights.
 The ban also applies to flights at the Lufthansa subsidiary Swiss, as confirmed by a spokesman for the airline blue News.

 The airline justifies this with the safety guidelines of the ICAO, the International Civil Aviation Organization.
 AirTags are classified as personal electronic devices, are subject to dangerous goods regulations and must therefore be deactivated during the flight.
 The only way to disable an AirTag is to remove the battery, which of course renders the device mere paperweight.